 In some cases, investors have the potential for additional upside from the crop harvest depending on how the deal is structured.

 Over time, farmland has generated consistent returns averaging out to 11.5%.
 During the same period, stocks have averaged 11.1%, which may seem fairly comparable at the surface level.

 However, when volatility is taken into account, an investment in the S&P 500 is almost 3x as volatile as an investment in farmland.
 This means when you’re investing in stocks, you’re taking on additional risk but making less of a return.

-At the same time, every year more and more farmland is converted to other uses.
+At the same time, conversion of farmland for other uses is speeding up rapidly.
 This causes the premium for the remaining farmland to rise as the global population continues to grow year-over-year.